SystemsApproach/tcpcc/algorithm.rst

 *additive increase/multiplicative decrease (AIMD)* due to the approach it adopts.

-The key question then becomes: How does the source determine that the network is congested and that it should decrease the congestion window?
+The key question then becomes: how does the source determine that the network is congested and that it should decrease the congestion window?
 The answer is based on the observation that the main reason packets are not delivered, and a timeout results, is that a packet was